mabatko/Gaming-in-AWS/README.md

 For some, this inconvenience may not be worth the price (or rather saving).
 If your game doesn't allow you to save progress at any moment, spot instance is probably not for you.
 Kerbal space program does allow it, so I go with it.
 Plus, in my region are g4ad.xlarge Linux spot instances sold with 70% discount.

-As a side note: Azure spot instances can be price competitive, but Microsoft warns you only 30 seconds before they stop your instance.
+As a side note: Azure and Google cloud spot instances can be price competitive, but they warn you only 30 seconds before they stop your instance.

 ### NICE DCV